hvandermarel/GNSS-Perl-toolbox/rinex/README.md

 STATION INFORMATION       4.00-
 ```

-When upconverting from RINEX version 2 to 3, the default rinex output is version `3.00`.
+When upconverting from RINEX version 2 to 3+, the default rinex output is version `3.04` for version 3 and version `4.02`
+for version 4.
 From version `3.01` onwards additional information is needed, such as Glonass slot numbers and frequencies,
 phase shifts and Glonass code and phase biases.
 From RINEX version 4 the latter two records
 are depricated, leaving only the Glonass slot numbers as missing information.
+For version 3.01(3.02) to 3.05, where the phase shift and Glonass bias records are mandatory, we use blank values
-Because of the "strong deprication" of phase shifts and Glonass code and phase biases, we feel this is not
+for the phase shifts and Glonass code and phase biases to indicate that these are unknown, which is in
-a great miss for RINEX version 3.01 to 3.05 (although still mandatory according to the standard?).
-Therefore, the only real deviation form the standard for version `3.01` onwards are the missing Glonass slot
-numbers.
-Hence that the default RINEX 3 version is `3.00`, where these records are not yet part of the standard.
+agreement with the standard).
+Because of the "strong deprication" of these records in version 4 we consider this
+not as a great miss.

+The only problem is when the Glonass slot numbers are missing (in input versions below 3.02).
+To cover
+this situation this software reads the file `glonass.cfg`, which contains a full history of slot numbers,
+to obtain the slot number at the date of observation and insert these into the rinex header.
+This is a
+solution that works well with older rinex version 2 files, but beware, when converting contemporary rinex
+version 2 files make sure to update the `glonass.cfg` file.

 ### Comparison with other tools (`teqc`, `gfzrnx`)